siavash-aghajani/multicolor-skill-bar-html-css/README.md

 # multicolor-skill-bar-html-css
-a skill bar with various colors
+a skillbar with various colors

 ![ss](ss.png)